 The screen extends over a length of 6.39 inches and Redmi incorporates an AMOLED display.
-A novelty for the new Redmi series, Xiaomis Flagships has now established this technology as a standard.
+A novelty for the new Redmi series; at Xiaomis Flagships this technology has meanwhile established itself as the standard.
 Under the display there is also the fingerprint sensor, whose technology originates from the seventh generation.
 This is the same panel as the Xiaomi Mi 9 and Xiaomi Mi 9T.
 Rich colors, good brightness and very good functionality.

-Redmi manages to design an almost borderless smartphone, as there is no notch or in-display camera installed.
+Redmi is able to do this, because there is no notch or in-display camera installed.
 This can be avoided by using another popular concept: the pop-up camera.
 The front camera is hidden in the housing and only appears when it is needed.
 Then the camera module is moved out mechanically.
 For example, we know it from the Vivo NEX Ultimate.
 Since this mechanical part can be quite susceptible to problems, the Vivo NEX Ultimate has already been criticized.
 But the new OnePlus 7 Pro is also equipped with a pop-up camera.
 This camera also serves as a direct competitor.

 With the memory there is no big surprise, here the meanwhile usual configurations expect us.
 The smallest version combines 6 GB RAM with 64 GB internal memory, a second version increases the mass memory to 128 GB and for multitaskers there is also an 8/128 GB and an 8/256 GB version.
 Of course, the prices vary depending on the memory.
-The Redmi K20 is only available with 6/64 GB and 6/128 GB memory.
+However, the mass storage cannot be expanded.

 Real triple camera